 Activity Embedded Assessment

-Student-Generated Questions: Have each student come up with one question of their own to ask the rest of the class.
-Be prepared to help some students form a question.
-Possible questions:
+Student-Generated Questions: Have students each come up with a question of his/her own to ask the rest of the class.
+Be prepared to help some students form questions.
+Example questions:

 - What type of electricity attracted the cereal to the comb at first?

 - Why did it repel quickly after it touched the comb?

 - Do items with negative charges (more electrons) attract or repel other items with negative charges?

 Question Races: Have each student group number off by threes or fours so that at least three groups have the same number.
 Ask a question and call a number.
 Have each group with that number send one student to run up to the board and write the answer for the question.
 Each student who gets it right earns his/her team a point.

 - What is an example of static electricity?
 (Example answer: Walking across carpet and getting a shock when touching a door knob.)